Emergency Response System

 Lockbox Fee: There is a one-time installation fee of $10.

-Monitoring Fee: There is a monthly monitoring fee of $30 for all units - basic, auto-alert and GoSafe effective June 2017.
+Monitoring Fee: There is a monthly monitoring fee of $40 for all units - basic, auto-alert and GoSafe effective January 1, 2019.
 The monthly monitoring fee is payable to Ponoka FCSS.
+A month is defined as the calendar month.

 Lifeline charges the full monthly monitoring fee even if the Lifeline is only installed for a portion of the month or when the subscriber is away from home for a portion of a month.